ian-bertolacci/pf_singularity_demo/README.md

 ## To Build Container
+To build container from recipe file, user must have root access on the machine.
+Alternatively, one can use a remote build service such as [cloud.sylabs.io](https://cloud.sylabs.io/builder)
 General build command is of the form:
 ```bash
 $ sudo singularity build <destination/path/to/singularity_container.sif> <Singularity definition file>